majo1520/Pi-Temp-Dashboard/README.md

 - **Slow performance**: Review chart performance logs in the Dashboard settings page.
 - **Memory usage high**: Consider adjusting data aggregation settings in the dashboard configuration.

+### Telegram Notifications

+- **Bot not sending messages**: Verify your bot token is correct and the bot hasn't been blocked
+- **No charts in notifications**: Ensure `canvas` and `chartjs-node-canvas` packages are properly installed
+- **Missing notifications**: Check that sensor readings actually exceed the configured thresholds
+- **Delayed notifications**: Review notification frequency settings, which may be limiting notification rate
+- **Chat ID issues**: Try reconnecting your Telegram account through the Admin Panel

 ## System Maintenance

 ### Backup Database